verlab/SceneUnderstanding_CIARP_2017/README.md

 ### Usage ###
 Config File:

-Run runtest.py using the following parameters:
+Execute run_test.py using the following parameters:

 * -f: Main folder where are all the files necessary for program execution;
 * -o: Where the output file will be stored.
 Default = root folder provided in -f, but can be changed;